badoo/jira-client/README.md

 If you want, you can instantiate another API client and provide it to `\Badoo\Jira\Issue` constructor.
 This might be useful when you have several JIRA instances and want to work with them from single piece of code.
-Look at 'Client and ClientRaw' section of documentation to see how to configure instance of API client.
+Look at [Client and ClientRaw](#client-and-clientraw) section of documentation to see how to configure instance of API client.

 ### Updating the issue